Learning When to Plan: Efficiently Allocating Test-Time Compute for LLM Agents: Related Work

 \section{Related Work}

-\paragraph{Classical Planning Methods} Historically, much progress in sequential decision making has involved systems that explicitly look ahead before acting.
-Monte Carlo Tree Search (MCTS)\citep{coulom2006efficient}, combined with deep neural networks, has driven landmark systems like AlphaGo and MuZero\citep{silver2017alphago,silver2017alphazero,schrittwieser2020mastering}.
-Model Predictive Control (MPC) iteratively plans short horizons, adapting to new observations~\citep{mayne2000constrained}.
-Similarly, model-based RL methods, such as World Models, PlaNet, and Dreamer, use imagination rollouts in latent space for effective planning and learning~\citep{ha2018world,hafner2019learning,hafner2019dream}.
-Collectively, these approaches underscore the strength of explicit planning, particularly when accurate internal or environmental models are available.

-\paragraph{LLM Reasoning and Planning} Large language models have demonstrated significant reasoning capabilities, particularly through techniques like chain-of-thought (CoT) prompting~\citep{wei2022chain}.
-ReAct extends CoT into sequential settings, explicitly prompting models to reason before acting~\citep{yao23}.
+\paragraph{LLM Reasoning and Planning} While classical planning methods like MCTS and model-based RL have long demonstrated the value of explicit lookahead (see Appendix~\ref{classical_planning_methods} for details), large language models have demonstrated significant reasoning capabilities, particularly through techniques like chain-of-thought (CoT) prompting~\citep{wei2022chain}.
+ReAct extends CoT into sequential settings, explicitly prompting models to reason before acting~\citep{yao23}, effectively enforcing an ``always-plan'' strategy.
+While methods like Tree of Thoughts (ToT)~\citep{yao2023tree} focus on optimizing the search strategy at a single decision point, dynamic planning addresses the orthogonal challenge of temporally allocating planning compute over a long-horizon trajectory.
 Similar reasoning methods include self-reflective prompting~\citep{shinn2023reflexion,wang2022self,hao2023reasoning,besta2024graph,yao2023tree}, automated prompt tuning~\citep{fernando2023promptbreeder,hu2024automated}, and strategic planning demonstrated by CICERO in the Diplomacy game~\citep{meta2022human}.
 However, frequent replanning can cause behavioural instability, analogous to RL frame-skipping strategies that advocate less frequent action repetition for improved exploration and consistency~\citep{sharma2017learning,kalyanakrishnan2021analysis}.
 Recent studies also show diminishing returns and increased brittleness from excessive reasoning~\citep{stechly24,mizrahi2024state,sui2025stop}, emphasizing the need for adaptive planning mechanisms.
-Behaviour cloning with LLMs on data that includes textual reasoning between actions has been shown to help imitation learning \citep{procedurecloning, thoughtcloning}.
+While concurrent works like \citet{hu2024enabling} and \citet{qin2025uitars} explore adaptive strategies, they typically rely on separate mediator policies to trigger external tools or SFT to imitate dynamic behaviours.
+In contrast, our approach optimizes a single monolithic LLM via RL to implicitly learn the cost-benefit trade-off of allocating its own test-time compute.
+Behaviour cloning with LLMs on data that includes textual reasoning between actions has also been shown to help imitation learning \citep{procedurecloning, thoughtcloning}.

 \paragraph{Test-Time Compute Scaling} More recently, test–time scaling has shown great promise, spearheaded by the results of OpenAI o1~\citep{jaech2024openai} and DeepSeek R1~\citep{guo2025deepseek}.
 These gains arise when LLMs improve their own reasoning traces through RL training on tasks with verifiable rewards~\citep{lambert2024t}.
 Methods such as STaR~\citep{zelikman2022star}, Quiet-STaR~\citep{zelikman2024quiet}, ScoRE~\citep{kumar2024training}, and Meta-CoT~\citep{xiang25} showcase iterative self-improvement.
 Simple prompting strategies like s1~\citep{muennighoff2025s1} and critical insights from~\citep{gandhi25}, demonstrating the necessity of supervised fine-tuning (SFT) priming with reasoning examples, further support this direction.
 Moreover, emergent planning capabilities have been observed from RL-trained base models as comments in code tasks~\citep{zhao2025absolute}.
 While fixed always-planning hierarchical strategies exist~\citep{erdogan2025plan}, their rigidity motivates research toward adaptive, dynamic approaches.